 Head to Harajuku’s boutiques and malls to shop for trendy fashion.

-Takeshita Street is the place for teenage fashion, while Omotesando Meiji Streets are where you’ll find major shopping malls like PARCO and Tokyu Plaza.
+Takeshita Street is the place for teenage fashion, while Omotesando and Meiji Streets are where you’ll find major shopping malls like PARCO and Tokyu Plaza.

 PARCO is at 15-1 Udagawacho, Shibuya City.